-Inspired by the Ramos Gin Fizz, Samantha Montgomery, the national brand ambassador for Bardstown Bourbon Company, created a bourbon-based riff on the New Orleans classic.
-To make it, she uses a handheld milk frother to aerate the drink, eliminating the 12 minutes of shaking that’s usually required.
+Samantha Montgomery, the national brand ambassador for Bardstown Bourbon Company, has a solution to that problem.
+Inspired by the classic Ramos Gin Fizz, she created a bourbon-based riff that uses a handheld milk frother to aerate the drink, eliminating the seemingly endless amount of shaking that’s usually required.
 “I found that with the milk frother you can achieve identical results in a fraction of that time,” she says.

-You can use this trick to open up a whole host of variations on the drink, swapping out spirits, citrus, infused syrups and modifiers.
-With the time you’ll save on shaking, you can try several twists...and still be able to lift your arms the next day.
+You can use this trick to open up a whole host of variations on the drink, swapping out spirits, citruses, infused syrups and modifiers.
+With the time you’ll save on shaking, you can try several twists and still be able to lift your arms the next day.

 - 1 ounce sparkling water